ye-kyaw-thu/MyanmarSignWriting-Fingerspelling-Keyboards/README.md

 ## Installation
-To writedown some installation steps ...

-### Installation Method
 If you want to add one of the Myanmar SignWriting Fingerspelling keyboards as a new keyboard layout in your X Windows:
 (I assume you already downloaded xkb keyboard files from this GitHub)